VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 order, you just need to choose one to be consistent.
-Therefore, the choice is determined by simplicity: in this case the simplest approach is to persist the events in the order that the handler in the Orders and Registrations bounded context receives them.
+Therefore, the choice is determined by simplicity: in this case the simplest approach is to persist the events in the order that the handler in the Orders and Registrations bounded context receives them (the second option).

 > **MarkusPersona:** This choice does not typically arise with event
 > sourcing.
 Aggregates create events in a fixed order, and that is the